 Many Americans qualify for subsidies that make buying health insurance on the Marketplace more affordable.
 You may also have lower-cost options if your employer offers health benefits or you're eligible for government insurance programs such as Medicaid or Medicare, which offer comprehensive plans like Medicare Advantage for affordable prices.

-The average health insurance premium for a 40-year-old is $477 per month.
+The average health insurance premium for a 40-year-old with a Silver plan is $539 per month.

-Maryland has the lowest monthly average premium of $338, and West Virginia has the highest at $712.
+Virginia has the lowest average monthly premium of $390, and West Virginia has the highest at $864.

 How Much Is Health Insurance by State?

-Wondering how much private health insurance costs?
-The answer is that monthly premiums can vary significantly depending on where you live.
+Private health insurance costs include monthly premiums that vary significantly depending on where you live.

-Maryland has the lowest health insurance premiums, with a typical 40-year-old paying an average of $338 per month.
-On the other end, West Virginia has the highest average premiums at $712 per month.
+Virginia has the lowest health insurance premiums, with a typical 40-year-old paying an average of $390 per month.
+On the other end, West Virginia has the highest average premiums at $864 per month.

 Variation in rates stems from factors like how much competition there is in a given state, forcing insurers to offer attractive rates.
 Expenses may also vary because of the expected health costs of a population.
 For example, in states where people tend to be less healthy or where doctors and hospitals charge more, insurance companies set higher rates to cover those costs.

 Average health insurance rates are only part of the story.
 Your actual plan may cost you much more or less than the typical person pays due to a variety of personal factors.
 However, thanks to federal subsidies, many people find their premiums affordable.

 How Much Is Health Insurance by Family Size?